utsav0/daily-dev-tips/src/pages/posts/typescript-types-and-interfaces.md

 };
 ```

-Not that anything is wrong with this, but let's say we need to use this user object again in a `saveUser` function?
+Nothing is wrong with this, but let's say we need to use this user object again in a `saveUser` function.

 Then we have to copy-paste this same declaration piece all over the place.